 Such freedoms and rights entail responsibility and accountability for the speech and actions of all members of our campus community, employees and students alike.
 The college seeks to protect the dignity and security of all members of the college community from those who would seek to use speech or other expressions primarily to deprive others of their freedom to learn, to express their views or to participate in our community.
 Freedom of speech and expression does not protect speech or behavior against individuals or groups that is discriminatory, slanderous, threatening, intimidating, harassing or that incites violence.

 The college also recognizes its responsibility to provide and foster a hospitable and conducive learning environment.
 Therefore individuals enrolled at or employed by the college are obligated to express their views in ways that do not disrupt classes and academic activities or the normal operations of the college.
 The college may restrict expression that violates state or federal law or college policies, and violations will be handled through appropriate channels of accountability.

-These are limited exceptions to the general principle of freedom of expression, including the academic freedom of faculty as expressed in greater detail in our policy on faculty rights and professional ethics.
+These limited exceptions to the general principle of freedom of expression are in addition to the academic freedom of faculty as expressed in greater detail in our policy on faculty rights and professional ethics.
 It is vitally important that these exceptions not be used in a manner that is inconsistent with the college’s ideals relating to the free and open discussion of ideas.

 Related institutional policies:

 - Policy and Procedures on Bias-related Incidents of Discrimination and Harassment

 - Policy on Sexual Assault and Misconduct

 - Faculty Rights: Academic Freedom and Professional Ethics

 - Sidewalk Chalking Guidelines; Posting of Notices Policy; Policy Regarding Sales/Solicitations